pinojs/pino/README.md

 <a name="transports"></a>
 ## How to use Transports with Pino

-Transports are not part of Pino.
-There will never be an API for transports, or support for ObjectMode Writable streams.
-This library is fast because it does way less than the others.
-We went to great lengths to make sure this library is _really fast_, and transports will slow things down.

-So, how do you do a transport?
-With Pino, we create a separate process for our transport and pipe to it.
+Create a separate process and pipe to it.
-It's the Unix philosophy.

-Something like:
+For example:

 ```js
 var split = require('split2')